JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_4.md

 Why is it so?

 I also find it impossible to conceive that the Midwayers of all people, could have made this set of errors.
 Neither can I understand how the errors were overlooked by the large number of people reputed to have read the Papers during and after their receipt.
-The fact that Dr Sadler and others knew about the forty day error when the book went to press is discussed in  "Notes on the Forty Day Error" an addendum to the article "Forty Days and Forty Nights," both of which appear later in this issue.
+The fact that Dr Sadler and others knew about the forty day error when the book went to press is discussed in  “Notes on the Forty Day Error” an addendum to the article “Forty Days and Forty Nights,” both of which appear later in this issue.

 At enormous risk to life and limb, I'm forced to speculate that since the presence of the error was known before the printing of the book, correction was probably refused by the revelators.
 Why?
 Well, perhaps  to discourage attempts to attribute infallibility to the book, something that was already then occurring.

 ## References

-1. Honderich, T. (Editor) "The Oxford Companion to Philosophy" (Oxford University Press, 1995.
+1. Honderich, T. (Editor) “The Oxford Companion to Philosophy” (Oxford University Press, 1995.
 Oxford)
-2. Rowe, William "The Cosmological Argument" (Princeton, NJ, 1975)
+2. Rowe, William “The Cosmological Argument” (Princeton, NJ, 1975)

 # What I Wish I Had Known at Eighteen